Straightly/attention/Writing/Broken-Pencil/BrokenPencil-LinkedIn.md

 **1. Memory Storage**
 - Store conversations, preferences, and context as structured data
 - Windsurf suggested that one should use "Use vector embeddings for semantic search".
-I am sure we do not need this for now and for a long while.
+I am sure we do not want this, for now or forever.
 Convince me with any concrete use case if you may.
 - Tag memories by project, topic, and any tags of your own choice.
-- When on embarks on a new project, or issue prompts repeatedly against certain topics, areas etc. info, facts, and knowledge in the prompts are extracted properly tagged and stored.
 - Version control everything (it's just text files!)

-**2. Smart Retrieval**
+**2. Conscious Retrieval**
-- When you start a conversation, automatically inject relevant memories into context
+- When you build a prompt, you can consciously select what memories to include.
+- When on embarks on a new project, the memory selection can be tagged by project for convenience.
 - Windsurf suggested that one should use "Use semantic similarity to find related past interactions".
-I am sure we do not need this for now and for a long while.
+I am sure we do not want this, for now or forever.
 Convince me with any concrete use case if you may.
-- Should we prioritize recent and frequently accessed memories?
-Or rather old/obsolete memories will be conciously removed?
+- Windsurf suggested that one should " prioritize recent and frequently accessed memories?
+Or remove old/obsolete memories."
+Sounds like something we should try to avoid, right?
-- Filter by project scope

 **3. Memory Management**
-- Let users review and edit what's stored
+- Let users review and edit what's stored but help them organize it
 - Refactor and Reorganize memories as needed.
+Are there better tools thank LLM in doing this?

 ### Why This Approach Solves My Concerns